How Long Does It Take To Grow A Beard?

 The Anagen Phase

 The anagen phase is without a doubt the most important of the three phases.
-And, this is due to the fact that this is the phase when the facial hair will grow the most.
+And, this is because this is the phase when the facial hair will grow the most.

 It can take two to months or longer to reach this phase, but the amount of hair growth that you experience during this stage really depends on your body and genetics.